AdaCore/spark2014/docs/ug/gnatprove.rst

    "missing return", "W", "A return statement seems to be missing from the function."
    "no procedure exists that can initialize abstract state", "W", "Flow analysis detected a state abstraction that is impossible to initialize."
    "subprogram has no effect", "W", "A subprogram that has no exports has been detected."
+   "volatile function", E, "A volatile function that has no volatile globals does not have to be a volatile function."

 .. note::